eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

    case, I went from BIOS 2.17 to 2.31 which was released on 2025-03-28.
 1. You now have the option to disable SecureBoot.

+After this, I was able to install Linux from a live USB.

 ## Spyware

 - weird shitty spyware thing